brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 presented here.
 I am not entirely sure about the examples on the left, but hopefully they are at least close enough to correct to be able to evaluate the differences.

+Note that one notable example missing here is a constructor for `tuple` - I really don't know how to implement any of those constructors on top of reflection.

 ::: tonytable
 ### Reflection